-Tip: You can paste each command into the command window by right-clicking the title bar:
+- Tip: You can paste each command into the command window by right-clicking the title bar:

 For using the CMake graphical user interface, as well as Xballs or other visual programs, connection with the X11 server has to be established.
 Type:

-    Mind the capitals.
-If your address from step 10 is different from 0.0 change the number.
+Mind the capitals!
+If your address from step 2 is different from 0.0, change the number.